alaffin12/stackedit/Caught by Stradh.md

 >
 > "People of Vallaki!
 Loyal hearts of our shining town!
 Today, we burn the rot from our midst!"
 >
 > Town guards appear from the fringe of the crowd.
 Four are carrying large wicker balls.
 Others lead prisoners - Lady Wachter, her two sons Nikolai and Karl, and her daughter Stella.
+All are brought onto the stage, and

-_He points to the cages, face twisted in a rictus grin._
+_He gestures grandly to the cages._
-"This woman—this _traitor_—would have seen your homes turned to ash, your children fed to wolves, and your joy swallowed by the fangs of darkness!
-Lady Fiona Wachter, consort of the Devil Strahd, and her brood of poisoners, sought to strangle Vallaki with lies and shadow!"

-**"She would not attend our Festival of the Burning Sun!
-She mocked your laughter, whispered poison in your ears, and dreamed of rebellion!
-But _we_—we who have kept the lights burning—we are not blind!"**

-_He walks in front of the first cage, where Stella clutches the bars, wide-eyed._
-"And what did we find in her home?
-A daughter hidden—_hidden!_—a blasphemous deception, thought to be under the care of holy men!
-No. The Devil’s web runs deep, but not deeper than _my vigilance!_"
+**"Behold the rot that festered in our midst—Lady Fiona Wachter, betrayer of kin, betrayer of joy, and consort of the Devil himself!"**

+_Gasps ripple through the crowd.
+The Baron paces the stage with wild energy, cloak flaring behind him._
+**"She spurned our festivals!
+She mocked your smiles!
+She schemed in the dark and whispered rebellion while the rest of you worked and worshiped and wore your joy with pride!"**

+_He stops, jabbing a finger toward her cage._
+**"And what did we find in her house?
+What secrets behind her locked doors?"**

-_He turns again to the crowd, voice rising to a crescendo of conviction and mania._
+_He leans forward, voice lowering to a scandalized hiss._
-**"Today, light triumphs over shadow!
-Today, we burn the weed to save the garden!
-And from this fire, Vallaki will shine ever brighter!
-So rejoice!"**

-**"Rejoice!
-For _all will be well!_"**
+**"We found the body of her husband—Nikolaj Wachter—dead these three years, still _lying in her bed,_ dressed and perfumed, as though nothing had passed!
+A corpse!
+A rotted man kept in mockery of life, tended by a mad daughter and guarded by servants too terrified to speak!"**

+_A murmur of horror surges through the crowd._

+**"Does that sound like a woman of reason?
+Of virtue?
+Of Vallaki?"**
+_He flings his arm wide, addressing the people with wild, glistening eyes._
+**"No. She is the Devil’s bride, and her children his creatures.
+And today, by the light of our Festival, we shall _cleanse_ this evil with flame!"**

+**"Let it be known: in Vallaki, joy is law.
+And all who defy it shall _burn._"**

+**"REJOICE!
+For all… will… be… _well!_"**